Singapore national cricket team

-The Singapore national cricket team is the team that represents Singapore in international cricket.
+The Singapore national cricket team represents Singapore in international cricket.
 Singapore has been an associate member of the International Cricket Council (ICC) since 1974, and was a founding member of the Asian Cricket Council formed in 1983.

 The Singapore Cricket Club was established in 1837 during the colonial period.
 Singapore played regular fixtures against other British colonies in Asia beginning in the late 19th century, notably participating in the interport matches.
 It later contributed players to combined teams representing the Straits Settlements and Malaya.
 After gaining ICC membership, Singapore played in six out of the first seven editions of the ICC Trophy, beginning in 1979.
-Post-independence, its greatest rivalry is with neighbouring Malaysia, in the annual Stan Nagaiah Trophy.
+Post-independence, its greatest rivalry has been with neighbouring Malaysia, in the annual Stan Nagaiah Trophy.
 Singapore reached as high as Division Three of the World Cricket League.
 The team made its Twenty20 International debut in 2019, following the granting of that status to associate members of the ICC, and in the same year participated in the ICC Men's T20 World Cup Qualifier for the first time.

 History

 Beginnings of cricket in Singapore

 The first recorded mention of cricket in Singapore was in 1837 when a "Mr Z" complained, in a letter to the Singapore Free Press, of cricket being played near a church on a Sunday in violation of the Christian Sabbath.
 This resulted in cricket being banned on Sundays, a prohibition that remained in place until the 1930s.

 Cricket was an important recreational activity, with matches often played against the officers of visiting ships.
-The Singapore Cricket Club was formed in 1852 and played its first match amongst themselves the same year.
+The Singapore Cricket Club was formed in 1852 and played their first match amongst themselves the same year.
 The quality of cricket in these early years was quite poor, and it wasn't until 1865 before a team total of more than 100 was scored.
 Louis Glass became the first person in Singapore to record a century two years later.

 The Singapore Cricket Club eventually began to play against teams from other parts of British Malaya such as Penang, Perak and Kuala Lumpur and this eventually led to an invitation from Hong Kong to send a team there, which saw the beginning of the long-running series of "Interport matches".